cu-scalab/project-2/README.md

 6. You should track # of memory reads/writes too.
 7. The control should track the # of each individual instruction.

+Argument for input memory:
+A file containing raw binary of data memory information.
+File should be read and loaded into the "data memory" section.
+Addressing starts at 0x0 and ends at the size of the file.

 # Things to avoid
 You should not just have one long "main".
 You should use structures appropriately.
 You are allowed to use C++ only if you have had Brian Malloy's 2-D game design experience.